Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Well, Dmitry, I mean, here is what we're seeing and as I mentioned on an earlier question, a couple back, we will start to see daylight in Energy between price recovery and raw material incremental cost starting really in Q4.
 We're starting to see some price recovery in WellChem, but as I mentioned, the Other businesses is going to be a little later in the year.
 So, you'll start seeing that dynamic work more in our favor than against us, which it has for the last several quarters.

-The comp rebuild is really – the heavy pieces are Q2, Q3 on that business, so we'll start annualizing against that, and you just start having more significant volume gains, and those start translating into like overhead coverage and the like.
-I mean, I think we are very clear this year even at the beginning to say we expected sales to be mid-single digit, NOI to be flat or modestly up, which implies margin linkage just by nature.
+The comp rebuild is really – the heavy pieces are Q2, Q3 on that business, so we'll start annualizing against that, and you just start having more significant volume gains, and those start translating into, right, overhead coverage and the like.
+I mean, I think we were very clear this year even at the beginning to say we expected sales to be mid-single digit, NOI to be flat or modestly up, which implies margin linkage just by nature.

 And so, what we're seeing isn't a real surprise, and it's also quite consistent with past recoveries.
 You start seeing sales recover before margin.
 Margin follows more like year two than year one, but it starts recovering.
 And what we're seeing right now suggests we're exactly on that trajectory, and we'll start seeing improvement in margins Q4.